moinabyssinia/modeling-global-storm-surges/README.md

 #subset
 Used to filter predictor information for the closest grid points for the specified tide gauge

+#surgets
+Used to prepare the storm surge time series for training

 #timelag_v2
 Used to compute lagged variables for the predictors and predictand